Quantum optics in MATLAB: Dissipative atom-field dynamics

 \subsection{Monte-Carlo wavefunction method}

-When the system has finite number of levels, the MCWF approach can be used for investigating the effect of dissipation \cite{molmer1993monte}.
+When the system has finite number of levels, Monte-Carlo wavefunction (MCWF) approach can be used for investigating the effect of dissipation \cite{molmer1993monte}.
 This method is also known as \textquoteleft quantum jump approach'.
-In this method, the quantum state is evolved under a non-Hermitian Hamiltonian and quantum jumps are randomly introduced.
+To study the effect of dissipation using this method, the quantum state is evolved under a non-Hermitian Hamiltonian and quantum jumps are randomly introduced.
 This evolution of the quantum state forms a quantum trajectory, and ensemble average over many realizations of such trajectories reproduces the results of the master equation.\\

-Steps for MCWF approach in an atom-cavity system (A detailed study can be found in Ref. \cite{molmer1993monte}): \begin{itemize} \item Consider initially the atom-cavity system be in a normalized state $\ket{\psi(0)}$.
+Steps for MCWF approach in atom-cavity system (for a general case, see Ref. \cite{molmer1993monte}): \begin{itemize} \item Consider initially the atom-cavity system be in a normalized state $\ket{\psi(0)}$.
 In order to decide the state at later time $\delta t$, the state $\ket{\psi(0)}$ evolves under a non-Hermitian Hamiltonian

 where $\hat{H}$ is given in Eq. \eqref{AtomCavityRewrite}.
 Here, we consider only the cavity is dissipating.
 For $\delta t\ll 1$, the state at a time $\delta t$ is